MPriv32/MPriv32/README.md

 ## Hello, welcome to my GitHub page where you can find my repositories to all of my completed projects!

 ## About Me:
-DevOps Engineer with prior professional experience as a network engineer.
+DevOps engineer at Coalfire
 I have hands-on experience with many of the top tools and services, such as:
 - AWS
 - Terraform
 - Docker
 - Kubernetes
+- Istio
+- Helm
 - Azure DevOps
 - GitLab
 - Python
 - Bash Scripting
 - Ansible
 - Packer
-- Jenkins
 - Linux
 - Prometheus
-- DataDog
-- Elasticsearch
-- FluentD
+- Grafan
-- Kibana
+- Argo
-(Which are talked about in more detail and utilized for most of my projects on here)

 Currently hold 5 certifications:
+- Google Cloud Architect Professional
 - AWS Developer Associate
 - AWS Solutions Architect Associate
 - CompTIA Network+
 - CompTIA A+
-- CompTIA IT Operations Specialist

 If you just wish to connect, feel free to connect with me on LinkedIn: https://www.linkedin.com/in/mitchell-privett/